alfonso-torres/eng84_2tier_architecture_AWS/README.md

 - We will apply CRUD.
 - S3: you will have have a backup available to apply CRUD in the console of AWS.

-** We need running EC2 to ssh into the instance and AWS access and secret **
+**We need running EC2 to ssh into the instance and AWS access and secret.
+Make sure that in the security group, in the inbound rules you have HTTP 80 to allow from any IP and SSH 22 to connect from your IP and in the outbound rules All traffic to install and update everything.**

 - S3 is a simple storage service provided by AWS.
+S3 is global available.
 - It is used to store and retrieve any amount of data, at anytime, from around the world.
 - We can also host our static website on S3.

+We are going to follow the following steps to be able to use S3 within the instance that we have created:

 - Create a bucket from AWSCLIT.
 - Upload data.